Mountain Guides you can trust when it gets serious

 I’m a Colorado boy who first found his way up to guide in the Alaska Range in 1999.
 I’ve been guiding for Mountain Trip since 2006 and lead some of their Alaska trips and Colorado ice climbs.
 I’ve been on Denali 16 times and really enjoy looking for and climbing new routes in the Alaska Range and elsewhere.
 Seeking out new, interesting lines has also taken me to climb in China, Pakistan and Peru.
 When I’m back in my home area of Telluride, CO, I enjoy backcountry snowboarding, trail running and work as a licensed electrician, so if you need a new fixture installed, give me a ring!
 Todd wanted me to pass out a book suggestion, so if you have never read the irreverent Monkey Wrench Gang by Edward Abbey, I think you’ll enjoy it.

 Caitlin moved from Colorado to Alaska in 2004 to attend college at Alaska Pacific University mainly to Nordic ski race.
 She quickly traded in her skinny skis and spandex for a backcountry ski set up and has been insatiably wandering around the mountains ever since.
 She resides in Girdwood, AK and tries to spend as much of her time romping around in the snow.
-Caitlin started guiding for Mountain Trip in 2006 and also instructs glacier travel, mountaineering, ski mountaineering, and avalanche education courses for various companies and universities around Alaska.
+Caitlin started guiding for Mountain Trip in 2006, having led about 15 teams up Denali since then.
+She also instructs glacier travel, mountaineering, ski mountaineering, and avalanche education courses for various companies and universities around Alaska.

 Being born and raised in the state of Alaska, I have no intention to live anywhere else.
 Anyone who spends time outside here quickly understands why.
 The Alaska Range is an unbelievable array of mountains to climb in and two seasons of guiding on Denali has only left me hungry for more.
 I’m finished up a double major in Philosophy and Anthropology last year, and now I’m back in the mountains for good.
 I’ve worked for Mountain Trip for the past eight years and have had the pleasure of working with most of the other crew here.
 Todd asked for a book, so, consider reading Arnold’s Bodybuilding for Men and watch Pumping Iron.
 Mark Twight understates it best, “Power is not a bad thing to have in excess.”
 (Twight, Extreme Alpinism, pg 46)